SpikeHimself/ManyFormats/README.md

 # ManyFormats

-I maintain a project which has documentation in markdown formatting as well as bbcode formatting.
+I maintain a project which has documentation in Markdown formatting as well as BBCode formatting.
 I got fed up with updating two otherwise equal files all the time, so I figured out a way to keep the text in one place.

-To achieve this I created this project, ManyFormats, and use T4 templates to keep all the text centralised.
+To achieve this I created this project, ManyFormats, and use [T4 Text Templates](https://learn.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates) to keep all the text centralised.

+### Let me quickly show you how it works

 Given the following example file `document-template.txt`: